TIMESTAMP

 Try Vela Sandbox

 PostgreSQL provides two timestamp data types: TIMESTAMP (without timezone) and TIMESTAMPTZ (with timezone).
 Both use 8 bytes of storage.
-The critical difference is how they handle timezone context.
+The critical difference is how they handle timezone context when data is stored and retrieved.

-Demonstration: insert the same value into both columns and change the timezone:
+Demonstration — insert the same value into both columns, then change the session timezone:

 CREATE TABLE timestamp_demo (